Click Here

 First Grade Visits the Belmont Farmer’s Market

 On Thursday, first graders, their teachers, and a few awesome extra chaperones made a fun and educational visit to the Belmont Farmers’ Market.
 The field trip was planned to enhance what the students learned in their summer reading book, Fresh-Picked Poetry: A Day at the Farmers’ Market by Michelle Schaub.
-At the farmer’s market, the students first enjoyed a tour of the market and its many vendors.
-After getting acquainted with the market’s layout, we explored various market stalls and saw all of the wonderful produce for sale.
+We first enjoyed a tour of the market and its many vendors.
+After becoming familiar with the market’s layout, we explored various stalls and saw a wide range of wonderful produce for sale.
 The exploration and learning continued with a scavenger hunt that took students to different stalls to ask interview questions of the farmers and friends working at them.
-Be sure to ask a first grader about what they learned at the farmer’s market!
+Be sure to ask a first grader about what they learned at the farmer’s market.

 – Geoffrey Fox, first grade teacher

 Kindergarten students and faculty embarked on a scientific journey inspired by our summer reading book, Sophie’s Squash by Pat Zietlow Miller.
-After sharing the story aloud as a group, students engaged in a hands-on investigation of several varieties of squash brought in from a local farmer’s market.
+After sharing the story aloud as a group, students engaged in a hands-on investigation of several varieties of squash.
 Students deepened their understanding by identifying the squash’s shapes, colors, and textures, drawing on both direct observation as well as prior knowledge.
-The class explored the life cycle of a squash–from seed, to sprouting plant to mature vegetable–discussing the essential elements that support healthy growth.
+The class explored the life cycle of a squash—from seed to sprouting plant to mature vegetable—discussing the essential elements that support healthy growth.
 Using magnifying glasses, students carefully observed and documented changes, including the natural process of decomposition, through detailed drawings in their science journals.
 Chef Lightbody also brought in some cooked squash that last year’s kindergarten class grew, giving students a chance to connect the growing process to food they can taste.
 This integrated approach fosters essential skills in inquiry and scientific documentation.

 – Lisa Wilson, kindergarten teacher